commandlayer/protocol-commons/README.md

 ----

-Autonomous agents fail at scale without shared meaning:
+**Autonomous agents fail at scale without shared meaning —**
+CommandLayer delivers the shared language of machine intent: stable, open, and versioned.

 - New verbs reinvented everywhere
 - No trustable receipts